xLightsSequencer/xLights/README.txt

 	-Bug fix (djulien) tried to fix Piano key wrap (again); added PianoTestNotes.txt file for easier testing (in case more changes are needed)
-	-Bug fix (djulien) fixed cross-fade (morph); didn't write to xseq file correctly -Bug fix (djulien) add missing tool tip for Text center-and-stop checkbox 3.3.9	May 13, 2014
+	-Bug fix (djulien) fixed cross-fade (morph); didn't write to xseq file correctly -Bug fix (djulien) add missing tool tip for Text center-and-stop checkbox -Enh (djulien) make Preview element size editable; not sure why it wasn't; NOTE: must have a Display Element selected first 3.3.9	May 13, 2014
 	-Bug fix (sean).
 Glediator effects were short one row in the Y direction.
 This has now been fixed.
 3.3.8	May 13, 2014